micmejia/bible-dump/NKJV/James/Jas 1.md

 Of His own will He brought us forth by the word of truth, that we might be a kind of firstfruits of His creatures. ## Qualities Needed in Trials

 ###### 19
-[^c]So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath;
+So then, my beloved brethren, let every man be swift to hear, slow to speak, slow to wrath;

 ###### 20
 for the wrath of man does not produce the righteousness of God. ## Doers--Not Hearers Only

 ###### 21
-Therefore lay aside all filthiness and [^d]overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.
+Therefore lay aside all filthiness and overflow of wickedness, and receive with meekness the implanted word, which is able to save your souls.

 ###### 22
 But be doers of the word, and not hearers only, deceiving yourselves.